melange-re/melange-re.github.io/docs/learn.md

 explained in detail [in the OCaml documentation](https://ocaml.org/docs/labels#warning-this-optional-argument-cannot-be-erased).

-Note that you can freely reorder the labels on the Melange side, they will appear in the right order on the JavaScript output:
+Note that you can freely reorder the labeled arguments when applying the function on the Melange side.
+The generated code will maintain the original order that was used when declaring the function:

 ```ocaml
 external draw : x:int -> y:int -> ?border:bool -> unit -> unit = "draw"